Regulator Performance Framework

 Protect the public

-Protect the public by ensuring professional engineering services are provided by a RPEQ in a professional and competent way.
+Protect the public by ensuring professional engineering services are provided by a Registered Professional Engineer of Queensland (RPEQ) in a professional and competent way

 Maintain public confidence